White Water (pinball)

 White Water is a 1993 pinball game designed by Dennis Nordman and released by Williams.
 The theme is based on white water rafting, which is reflected in the game's 'wild' ramps and very fast game-play.

+Design and layout

+Bigfoot is in the top right corner.

 Overview

 White Water is a non-licensed pinball machine with a primary objective of moving your raft down the river to "Wet Willy's" in order to get the "Vacation Jackpot."
 You move your raft down the river by shooting the flashing "Hazard" shots, each with a unique rafting theme name.
 Each time you complete a raft, the number of "Hazard" shots you must hit successfully to complete the next raft increases.
 It takes eight completed rafts to advance to "Wet Willy's."
 Successfully completing "Wet Willy's" enables the player to attempt the collection of the "Vacation Jackpot."
-There are subsequent objectives in the game, which include:
+There are other objectives in the game, which include: